rvagg/ghauth/README.md

 Github requires a `clientId` from a Github oAuth Application in order to complete oAuth device flow authentication.

-1. Register an "oAuth App" with Github:
+1. Register an "oAuth Application" with Github:
   - [Personal Account oAuth apps page](https://github.com/settings/developers)
   - `https://github.com/organizations/${org_name}/settings/applications`: Organization oAuth settings page.
 2. Provide an application name, homepage URL and callback URL.
 You can make these two URLs the same, since your app will not be using a callback URL with the device flow.